vksdk/vk-sdk-kotlin/docs/usage.md

 )
 ```

-### React on events
+## React on events
 Use the [Bots Long Poll API](https://vk.com/dev/bots_longpoll).

-!!! note "Start listening for the events"
+!!! info "Start listening for the events"
-    The method for start the listening is blocking,
-    so do not put it at start of your code or wrap it with the async block.
+    The method for starting the listening is blocking, so do not put it at the start of your code or wrap it with the async block.

 Start listening for the events:
 ```kotlin